 Where a voter's name cannot be found on the electoral roll or their name is shown to have been marked on the roll as having already voted, the voter may have a declaration vote.
 The voter is asked to fill in and sign a declaration on an envelope into which their completed ballot paper is placed.
-These votes are checked by electoral staff after polling day to determine whether the person voting is entitled to vote.
+These votes are checked by electoral staff after election day to determine whether the person voting is entitled to have their vote admitted to the final count.